jphorec/pio-node/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Infrastructure

+Currently this app creates an m5.large EC2 instance with 800GB of data.
+Only port 22 is exposed on the server out of the box.

+If wanting to expose the rpc or grpc ports you will need to update the security groups inbound rules.

+A load balancer is currently being worked on to be added to safely expose all needed service mesh ports (AWS provides ddos protection for free over their load balancers)

 ## Getting started